somervilleyimby/somervilleyimby.org/resources/zoning.md

 ## Zoning in Somerville

-In Somerville and many other places in the US, zoning got a lot stricter over the course of the 20th century, making existing buildings “nonconforming," meaning that they couldn’t be re-built under current rules.
+In Somerville and many other places in the US, zoning got a lot stricter over the course of the 20th century, making existing buildings “nonconforming,” meaning that they couldn’t be re-built under current rules.
 In 2016, a group of researchers pointed out that the Somerville zoning rules [prohibited the construction of nearly every home that already existed](https://cityobservatory.org/the-illegal-city-of-somerville/).
 Fortunately, the city wrote an entirely new zoning code, passed in 2019, that is easier to understand and work with.
 It also comes a lot closer to matching the fabric of the city that actually exists.

 Somerville’s new zoning rules are called a “form-based” code: they focus on the overall shape and size of buildings in each of the various districts.